 How to Fly to Palestine?
-Travelling and flying to the beautiful, historic country of Palestine is a trip that will last long in your memory though one which can require a certain level of patience.
-As with many things in Palestine, getting there is not always simple, however, there are at least a few different travel routes you can take.
+Traveling and flying to the beautiful, historical country of Palestine is a trip that will last long in your memory, though it can require a certain level of patience.
+As with many things in Palestine, getting there is not always simple; however, you can take at least a few different travel routes.

-In this article, we will discuss the practicalities of reaching/flying, the West Bank, Palestine.
-The time, the cost and the procedures as well as the practices we recommend, discourage and the benefits and drawbacks of each option.
+This article will discuss the practicalities of reaching/flying the West Bank, Palestine.
+The time, the cost, the procedures, the practices we recommend and discourage, and the benefits and drawbacks of each option are important.

 Quick Guide to accessing/flying Palestine (West Bank)